 String of hearts are adapted to gritty, sandy soils which are often low in nutrients, so they are not heavy feeders and do not necessarily require additional fertilizer, compared to some house plants

-I personally prefer to use a specialist succulents and cacti fertilizer (available from garden centers and Amazon) as it contains all the nutrients that string of hearts require at the right concentrations to avoid problems with over feeding your succulents.
+I personally prefer to use a specialist succulents and cacti fertilizer (available from garden centers and Amazon) as it contains all the nutrients that String of Hearts requires at the right concentrations to avoid problems with over-feeding your succulents.